How to Become a Participant

 You agree to share your data from each of these assessments with the Executive Leadership Institute.
 This benefits you by allowing us to provide you personalized summaries of results with comparative data from those who have participated in this program and its related sister programs.
 You benefit from the excellent contributions of those who’ve gone before you.
 The integrity of ELI and the process of individual development is dependent on protecting the privacy of data and feedback you share, and that integrity will not be compromised.

 Other assessments are provided online by outside sources.
-We only choose those that do not require a fee.
-Following your participation, those providers may include you in their messaging; however, we’ve found that not to be overly intrusive and often of value.
+We only choose those that do not require a fee, or we will pay the fee for you when required.
+Following your participation, those providers may include you in their messaging; however, we’ve found that not to be overly intrusive and often an added value.

-Questions or clarifications about our research, privacy, and confidentiality expectations can be answered by contacting email@example.com
+Questions for clarifications about our research, privacy and confidentiality expectations can be answered by contacting email@example.com.